For children ages 3 - 6+ years including Foundation/Prep years

 A successful mind is strengthened in young people through a variety of learning activities employed in this course including structured learning activities combined with small group interaction, discussion and application.

 This Student Handbook is required for students participating in The Successful Mind for School, Work and Life course.
-It contains a variety of content, activity worksheet students complete during each session, a variety of tips and individual action plans completed after a session.
+It contains a variety of content including activity worksheets students complete during each session and tips and individual action plans completed after a session.